bashdot/bashdot/README.md

 ## Quick Start

 1. Create your initial profile directory, in this example, default.
+Add any files you would like symlinked into your home directory when this profile is installed:

     ```sh
     mkdir default
-    ```

-1. Add any files you would like symlinked into your home directory.
-For example:

-    ```sh
     echo 'set -o vi' > default/env
     ```

-    Note, bashdot **prepends a dot**, in front of the filename, to the linked file.

 1. Install the profile.

     ```sh
     bashdot install default
     ```
+    Note, when you run install, bashdot **prepends a dot**, in front of the filename, to the linked file.

-    The above file **default/env** will now be linked to **~/.env**.
+    In the above, **default/env** will now be linked to **~/.env**.

-1. Continue adding your dotfiles.
+1. Continue adding your dotfiles to the default profile.

    ```sh
    mv ~/.bashrc default/bashrc
    ```

 1. You can safely re-run ```bashdot install default``` to link newly added files.

-1. Thats it, store this directory in a cloud drive or check it into source.
+Store this directory in a cloud drive or source control.
 Repeat for additional profiles.

 ## Templates